 Basic Skills Test Options

-You must have taken Basic Skills tests OR have met the state-minumum ACT Plus Writing or SAT scores prior to starting the program.
+You must have taken Basic Skills tests OR have met the state-minimum ACT Plus Writing or SAT scores prior to starting the program.

 - NES Basic Skills Tests:

 - Mathematics (test code 003)

 - Composite score ≥ 22 and Combined English/Writing ≥ 21

 - Reading ≥ 510 Writing ≥ 510 Mathematics ≥ 520

 *Scores presented for the purpose of licensing must be the result of exams taken within the last 10 years.
 Scores older than 10 years will not be accepted to meet licensure requirements.
 The ACT Plus Writing must be taken as a complete exam.
 Those who have previously taken the standard version of the ACT must take the new ACT Plus Writing in its entirety, should they choose this option.